yahluo-dev/ipk-project-chat/README.md

 communication can be connection-oriented or connectionless. connect() can also be called on a datagram socket, which merely lets the programmer supply the information about the counterpart to the socket in advance.

+#### IP

+**Internet protocol** is the protocol responsible for routing PDUs referred to as **packets** across networks.
+For this task, every host is identified by an IP address and metadata in the header that, besides the source and destination IP address, also includes flags for controlling features like fragmentation, fragment offset used when re-assembling the packet and other data.
+[RFC791]

+The program can be used with both IPv4 and IPv6[RFC8200] addresses, or a domain name[RFC1034] can be supplied, which will be resolved.

 ### Requirements